-No issue of bonus shares shall be made by capitalizing reserves created by the the Companies Act, 2013, "Free Reserves" mean such reserves which, as per the latest audited balance sheet of a company, are available for distribution as dividend.
+No issue of bonus shares shall be made by capitalizing reserves created by the Revaluation of are available for distribution as dividend.

-Revaluation of Assets i.e. Revaluation Reserves.
-Meaning of Free Reserves: As per Sec 2(43) of as a reserve or otherwise, or
+Assets i.e. Revaluation Reserves.
+Meaning of Free Reserves: As per Sec 2(43) of the Companies Act,